italoosorio/SilkBuilder-Doc/tags/DataProvider.md

 ### id<sup>*</sup>
 Unique component identifier.<br>Default Value: *Empty*.
 ### servicePath
 Sets the path to the outlet service providing access to the data.<br>If the value is "silkVariable" it will load the flag variables as a JSON string.
-The selectName should indicate the variable group.<br>If the value is silkLang" it will load the languages list as a JSON string.<br>Default Value: *Empty*.
+The selectName should indicate the variable group.<br>If the value is "silkLang" it will load the languages list as a JSON string.<br>Default Value: *Empty*.
 ### selectName
 The name of the Select tag in the ORM file.<br>Default Value: *Empty*.
 ### autoLoad